 Mary Z. Robinson, parent of two YPWCs, works with Dr. David Bell.
 This article was reprinted by permission of The Lyndonville News, where it first appeared.
-The newsletter, which is a joint effort of Dr. Bell, Jean Pollard, and Robinson, is written for people with CFIDS or an interest in CFIDS.
-Topics include current research and theories, and issues dealing with parenting PWCs.
-Subscriptions are available both by email and snailmail.
+The newsletter, which was a joint effort of Dr. Bell, Jean Pollard, and Robinson, was written for people with ME/CFS or an interest in ME/CFS.

 The Massachusetts CFIDS/ME & FM Association would like to clarify the use of the various acronyms for Chronic Fatigue Syndrome (CFS), Chronic Fatigue & Immune Dysfunction Syndrome (CFIDS) and Myalgic Encephalomyelitis (ME) on this site.
 When we generate our own articles on the illness, we will refer to it as ME/CFS, the term now generally used in the United States.
 When we are reporting on someone else’s report, we will use the term they use.
 The National Institutes of Health (NIH) are currently using ME/CFS.
 The Centers for Disease Control and Prevention (CDC) are calling the illness CFS.